SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 32_33_34](https://user-images.githubusercontent.com/90856848/137967749-8966577b-f144-4498-8d49-dd9fe7955d9e.png)

-<br> Our bar chart is now divided in each product category by its Workout Usage.
+<br> 🚩Our bar chart is now divided in each product category by its Workout Usage.
 Using Color in charts is an effective way of mapping additional dimensions into a visualization.
 We can change our Chart Type to better visualize the dimensions we have selected.

 ![Image 34](https://user-images.githubusercontent.com/90856848/137967864-96b6bd25-6bb1-4697-8848-aaefaa83158d.png)